githubtraining/using-github-actions-for-ci/responses/explain-template.md

-Hi!
-I'm explaining the template workflow here!
+Great job adding the templated workflow.
+Simply adding that file to this branch is enough for GitHub Actions to begin running CI on your repository.
+This takes a couple of minutes, so let's take this opportunity to learn about some of the components of the workflow file you just added.
+We'll dive deeper into some of the key elements of this file in future steps of the course.

-Now that we added a templated workflow, I'm waiting for GitHub to let us know it's done running the workflow.
+I'll respond when GitHub Actions finishes running the workflow.
 You can follow along in the [Actions tab]({{ actionsUrl }}), or by clicking Details on the pending status below.